stderr/microphone.js/README.md

 The primary usage of microphone.js is through the `addCommand` function.
 This takes two main arguments:
-`patterns`, which is assumed to be an array of regular expressions, and the `callback`, which is the code that will be run if any of the patterns specified match the voice input.
+`patterns`, which is assumed to be an array of regular expressions, and the `callback`, which is the code that will be run if any of the patterns specified match the voice input:

 ```javascript
 Microphone.addCommand({